nerfstudio-project/nerfstudio/docs/tutorials/quickstart.md

 #### Installation errors, File "setup.py" not found

-When installing dependencies and nerfactory with `pip install -e .`, you run into: `ERROR: File "setup.py" not found.
+When installing dependencies and nerfstudio with `pip install -e .`, you run into: `ERROR: File "setup.py" not found.
 Directory cannot be installed in editable mode`

 **Solution**:
 This can be fixed by upgrading pip to the latest version: